The Compound Effect is a book by Darren Hardy, but it’s so much more than that.

-The more I study successful leaders, the more I find the ideas of the compound effect.
+The more I study successful leaders, the more I find these personal growth ideas.

 They’re weaving through every successful entrepreneurial journey.

-Let’s share some more of these compound effect stories.
+Let’s share some more of these success stories.

 Here are a few more examples that include some unique success strategies.

 Will Smith Had a Growth Story.

 Will Smith told a story in the beginning of his autobiography (before he slapped Chris Rock).